vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

     This indicates that the newly created instances picked up the new `welcome.message` configuration value while the existing one still uses the old configuration value.

+    While the difference is only one particular change, you can see that an application operator could make multiple changes that could result in a cascade of containers that have significantly different configurations.

     This is an example of *Configuration Drift*.

 ## Restart all instances